 The heart is one of the most important organ of the human body, which is constantly in work.
 By its structure, the heart is a muscle with cavities (atria and ventricles) and a valve apparatus, which alternately contracts and relaxes ensures the supply of nutrient-enriched and oxygenated blood to all cells of the body.

 Despite the importance of this organ, few people know how the cardiac contractions occur and how they normally should be.
 To understand how this happens, it is important to understand the structure of this organ.
+In addition to 4 chambers (two atriums and two ventricles), and a valvular apparatus, the heart has a complex electrophysiological system that generates electrical impulses that propagate throughout the myocardium through a conducting system.
+The basis of the contraction of the heart muscle is an electrical impulse, formed in a special place – the sinus node, which is a bundle of special cells and located in the right atrium.

 Formed impulse instantaneously spreads through the tissues of the right atrium causing it to contract, after which the impulse then travels through the conducting system to another important node – atrioventricular, whose main function is to slow the spread of the pulse.
 Slowing of the pulse in the AV node is physiologically designed to provide alternate atrial and ventricular contractions.
 The already delayed electrical impulse after the AV node extends to the ventricles, causing their contraction.